xavicabot/active-users/README.md

+Based on package from joshrainwater/active-users, add support for Laravel 10

 # A Laravel Package for easily retrieving a list of active users and guests that are currently online.

 This is a small, simple little package for seeing who's currently online.